 - 1 tablespoon coconut oil

-Add honey, corn syrup, maple sryup, vanilla and sea salt to a medium saucepan.
+- Add honey, corn syrup, maple syrup, vanilla and sea salt to a medium saucepan.

-Add chocolate chips and coconut oil into a micorwave safe bowl.
+- Add chocolate chips and coconut oil into a microwave safe bowl.

-Melt in the mixorwave for 15 second increments until fully melted and smooth.
+- Melt in the microwave for 15 second increments until fully melted and smooth.

 Adapted from Comfort of Cooking